In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 You'll note that lifting the front tray will also pull out the back tray.
 Remove the front tray and empty the contents into the sink.

-Then, disassemble the three sections that make up the front tray and give them a quick clean-down.
+Then, disassemble the three sections of the front tray and give them a quick clean.

 You can also place a folded microfibre on top of your drip tray to prevent it from becoming dirty.
 This prevents coffee from spilling into the water drip tray while making.